 Well in fact the Oregon coast is home to this very interesting creature the Rough Skinned Newt!

-Rough-skinned newts were named for their dry granular skin―most other salamander species have moist smooth skin.
-A terrestrial adult newt has a brown head and back with a bright orange belly and can grow to almost eight inches in total length.
+Rough-skinned newts were named for their dry granular skin―most other salamander species have moist, smooth skin.
+A terrestrial adult newt has a brown head and back with a bright orange belly.
+They can grow to almost eight inches long.

-An interesting study from Standford University reveals Rough-skinned newts harbor in their skin the same deadly toxin found in blowfish.
-A newt must be ingested to be toxic but Garter snakes that dine on the newts have evolved resistance to the toxin, spurring greater toxicity in the newts by natural selection.
+An interesting study from Standford University reveals Rough-skinned newts harbor the same deadly toxin found in blowfish in their skin.
+A newt must be ingested to be toxic.

 The newt emits an acrid smell that probably discourages most predators from tasting it.
 Except for Garter snakes which dine on the newts and have evolved resistance to the toxin.

 Researchers report that in some areas, the snakes have somehow spurred greater toxicity in the newts through natural selection.
 Through this process the newts have increased their levels of resistance far beyond what the newts are capable of.